De Havilland Mosquito: Strike ("fighter-bomber") variants

 The FB Mk.
 VI, which first flew on 1 June 1942, was powered by two, single-stage two-speed, 1460 hp Merlin 21s or 1635 hp Merlin 25s, and introduced a re-stressed and reinforced "basic" wing structure capable of carrying single 250 or 500 lb bombs on racks housed in streamlined fairings under each wing, or up to eight RP-3 25lb or 60 lb rockets.
 In addition fuel lines were added to the wings to enable single 50 impgal or 100 impgal drop tanks to be carried under each wing.
 The usual fixed armament was four 20 mm Hispano Mk.II cannon and four .303 (7.7 mm) Browning machine guns, while two 250 or 500 lb bombs could be carried in the bomb bay.

 Unlike the F Mk.II, the ventral bay doors were split into two pairs, with the forward pair being used to access the cannon, while the rear pair acted as bomb bay doors.
 The maximum fuel load was 719.5 impgal distributed between 453 impgal internal fuel tanks, plus two overload tanks, each of 66.5 impgal capacity, which could be fitted in the bomb bay, and two 100 impgal drop tanks.
 All-out level speed is often given as 368 mi/h, although this speed applies to aircraft fitted with saxophone exhausts.
-The test aircraft (HJ679) fitted with stub exhausts was found to be performing below expectations.
+The test aircraft (HJ679) fitted with stub exhausts performed below expectations.
 It was returned to de Havilland at Hatfield where it was serviced.
 Its top speed was then tested and found to be 384 mi/h, in line with expectations.
 2,298 FB Mk.
-VIs were built, nearly one-third of Mosquito production.
+VIs were built, nearly one third of Mosquito production.
 Two were converted to TR.33 carrier-borne, maritime strike prototypes.